 These amendments established that the bearer plants that are used exclusively for increasing production shall be accounted for in the same manner as the tangible assets (IAS 16).
 Consequently, the amendments include the bearer plants in the scope of the IAS 16 instead of the IAS 41.
-These amendments are applicable for annual periods beginning on or after 1 January 2016, while earlier application is permitted and have not yet been approved by the European Union.
+These amendments are applicable for annual periods beginning on or after 1 January 2016.

-IAS 27 (Amendment) "Equity method in separate Financial Statements" (The amendment is applicable for annual periods beginning on or after 1 January 2016 and has not yet been approved by the European Union)
+IAS 27 (Amendment) "Equity method in separate Financial Statements"